16-years-later, this Hurricane Katrina survivor is helping children impacted by Ida

 “So I really found myself in a grieving process, but I also kind of felt alone because I didn’t have that teddy bear to talk to, to feel that connection with and explain how I was feeling, so these teddy bears are so much more than just comforting, they really help you process trauma and help adults see how you are processing trauma, too, to know if they should get you additional resources and help.”

-Currently, Hymel’s NGO is donating 200 of her ‘Comfort Bears’ to children impacted by Hurricane Ida in Louisiana.
+Currently, Hymel’s organization is donating 200 of her “Comfort Bears” to children impacted by Hurricane Ida in Louisiana.

 “I’m actually partnering with a hospital, Ochnser Health in Kenner, which is actually the hospital where my dad used to work at when we were there and the hospital I was born at,” she said.
 “So, it’s pretty special to come back here years later and donate to them during Hurricane Ida.”